 If you can find the tooth fragments that broke off from the chip, collect them so you can bring them to the dentist.
 A clean chip may result in a single fragment that is easy to find.
-However, with severe chips you may not be able to find the fragments.
+However, with severe chips, you may not be able to find the fragments.
 Or, if your toddler has chipped his/her tooth in a public place finding the fragment may be impossible.
 If you cannot find the fragments, don’t panic.
-If you can find them, keep the fragments in a safe place like a ziploc bag or pill bottle so that you can easily bring it to the dentist.
+If you can find them, keep the fragments in a safe place like a Ziploc bag or pill bottle so that you can easily bring them to the dentist.

 Chipped tooth don’ts

 - Don’t try and glue the fragments back onto the tooth.
-This is dangerous and can result in infections and upset stomach from your child accidentally ingesting the glue.
+This is dangerous and can result in infections and an upset stomach from your child accidentally ingesting the glue.